phac-nml/irida-galaxy-importer/README.md

 #### Configuring IRIDA-Galaxy Communications:

+WARNING: The tool is currently set to ALLOW unsecured connections to IRIDA.
+This option MUST be disabled if the tool will be used over the internet.
+Set `os.environ['OAUTHLIB_INSECURE_TRANSPORT']` to `0` in `irida_import.py` to disable it.

 Note: It is not neccessary to do any of the steps in this subsection in order to run the tests.